grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 ## Native histograms

+[Native histograms](https://grafana.com/docs/grafana-cloud/whats-new/native-histograms/) are a data type in Prometheus that can produce, store, and query high-resolution histograms of observations.
+It usually offers higher resolution and more straightforward instrumentation than classic histograms.

-The metrics-generator supports the ability to produce [native histograms](https://grafana.com/docs/grafana-cloud/whats-new/native-histograms/), for high-resolution data.
-Users must [update the receiving endpoint](https://grafana.com/docs/mimir/latest/configure/configure-native-histograms-ingestion/) to ingest native histograms, and [update histogram queries](https://grafana.com/docs/mimir/latest/visualize/native-histograms/) in their dashboards.
+The metrics-generator supports the ability to produce native histograms for high-resolution data.
+Users must [update the receiving endpoint](https://grafana.com/docs/mimir/<MIMIR_VERSION>/configure/configure-native-histograms-ingestion/) to ingest native histograms, and [update histogram queries](https://grafana.com/docs/mimir/<MIMIR_VERSION>/visualize/native-histograms/) in their dashboards.

 To learn more about the configuration, refer to the [Metrics-generator]({{< relref "../configuration#metrics-generator" >}}) section of the Tempo Configuration documentation.